HEP-SF/PhysCondDB/README.md

 5. conddb-js => Javascript web application

 6. python => Python client libraries (based on a swagger generated api).
 Includes also some command line tools.
+Go to the [REDME file](python/cliadmin/README.md) for more informations.

 ## Deployment
 We can deploy the application in several environments.
 Below we list instructions for Tomcat and Jetty.